amanagarwal2905/E2E_Testing/README.md

 ********************************************************************
 Introduction:

-•Film Details project can be used to find the details of the film either from the IMDB or the WIKIPEDIA page.
-We have used it to find out the "Release Date" and "Country" of the movie.
+• Film Details project can be used to find the details of the movie either from the IMDB or the WIKIPEDIA page.
+We have used it to find out the "Release Date" and "Country" of the "Pushpa : The Rise" movie.
-•Currently with the help of selenium framework with Java its fetching the details of "Pushpa : The Rise" movie.
-The code is generalised and provides the user to change the movie name through the properties file.
+• Currently with the help of selenium framework with Java and TestNG its fetching and asserting the details from the IMDB (https://www.imdb.com/) and WIKIPedia page (https://en.wikipedia.org/).
+• The code allows the user to provide the browser and for which movie it needs to fetch the details through the properties file.
-•After fetching the details, the code is validating the details from the IMDB (https://www.imdb.com/) and WIKIPedia page (https://en.wikipedia.org/).
+• After fetching the details, its capturing the screenshot and prints the details in an output file.

 ******************************************************************
 Pre-requisites: